petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/managing-user-data/enabling-gdpr-compliance-for-cookies.md

 ![The cookie banner appears the first time users visit your site.](./enabling-gdpr-compliance-for-cookies/images/05.png)

-**Content**: Add the information included in your cookie policy, like the types of cookies used, their purposes, how users can manage or disable cookies, and any other relevant information regarding data collection, tracking, and user privacy.
+**Content**: Add the relevant information from your cookie policy regarding data collection, tracking, and user privacy.
+Examples include the types of cookies used, their purposes, how users can manage or disable cookies, and any other relevant information .

 **Privacy Policy Link**: Add a link to your site's privacy policy page.